-The fair value of forward contracts and swaps is determined by discounting the difference between the contracted prices and published forward price curves as at the statement of financial position date, using the remaining contracted amounts and a risk-free interest rate (based on published government rates).
+The fair value of forward contracts and swaps is determined by discounting the difference between the contracted prices and published forward price curves as at the statement of financial position date, using the remaining contracted amounts and discounted using an appropriate risk-free interest rate (based on published government rates and considering counter-party credit risk).
 The fair value of options and costless collars is based on option models that use published information with respect to volatility, prices and interest rates.